collection history ATLAS of Plucked Instruments

 back

-Alright then, just a few travel pictures of your webmaster..... with another collection - of hats !
+Alright then, just a few travel pictures of your webmaster..... with another collection - of heads and hats !

-(move your mouse over the picture to see place and date)
+(move your mouse over the picture to see place and year - this however does not work with all browsers)